Alexandra has a Ph.D., frequently travels to Venice, and has given multiple scholarly talks on Venice's politics and history.

 Stop Worrying and Learn to Love the Gondola

-The Venetian gondola ride does not enjoy a good reputation on the internet.
-And I don't get it.
+The Venetian gondola ride does not have a good reputation on the internet.
+I don't understand why.

 How did the idea that only boring and gullible people would possibly want to explore the canals of Venice in one of the few boats that can reach all the city's nooks and crannies gain so much traction?